Plan meals that fit your real week.

 Grocery list excerpt

-Produce: peppers, spinach, cucumbers, onions
+- Produce: peppers, spinach, cucumbers, onions

-Protein: chicken thighs, sausages, lentils, Greek yoghurt
+- Protein: chicken thighs, sausages, lentils, Greek yoghurt

-Cupboard: rice, chilli crisp, naan, stock, root veg
+- Cupboard: rice, chilli crisp, naan, stock, root veg

-Shortcut item: frozen dal for Friday backup
+- Shortcut item: frozen dal for Friday backup

-Why this week works in real life
+Why this week holds up when life gets busy

 One genuinely busy night